 Home based healing with Curaderm BEC5 BEC5 Curaderm is a non-toxic product as it has the same active ingredients found in egg plant which is eaten every day.
 Therefore you do not need to worry about any side effects or adverse reactions.
 Actually, the products natural attributes make the product so simple to use which greatly contributes to the product's popularity.

 How to use Curaderm BEC5?
 Curaderm BEC5 is very simple to use.
 Simply place a small amount of Curaderm BEC5 onto the affected area and cover with a bandage.
 Repeat this process twice a day (preferably every 12 hours) until healed.
-Most non-melanoma skin cancers will be effectively healed within 8 to 16 weeks.
 After application of Curaderm BEC5, a tingling or slight burning sensation might occur for the first 30-60 minutes.
 Redness or irritation at the site is a sign that the abnormal tissues are responding and the Curaderm BEC5 is working.
-Initially during the healing process, the diameter of the lesion may increase significantly and ulcerations or erosions of the lesion site may occur.
-The reason for the initial increase in the size of the lesion is that the Curaderm BEC5 is seeking and destroying the cancer cells that are initially not visible to the eye.
-However, as time progresses, the diameter of the lesion will decrease until all cancer cells are replaced with normal cells.
+Initially during the healing process, the diameter of the affected area may increase significantly and ulcerations or erosions of the lesion site may occur.
+However, as time progresses, the diameter of the affected area will decrease.
 In most cases, re-growth of normal tissue occurs where the abnormal tissue was, resulting in minimal to no scar formation.
-Remember, during applications of Curaderm BEC5, your skin lesion may appear to get worse before it gets better.
-This is a sign that the Curaderm BEC5 is work.
+Remember, during applications of Curaderm BEC5, an affected area may appear to get worse before it gets better.
 Tolerance: Curaderm BEC5 is well-tolerated.
-The healthy skin surrounding the area being treated may occasionally become reddened due to the salicylic acid, but soon returns to its normal color on cessation of use.
+The healthy skin surrounding the area may occasionally become reddened due to the salicylic acid, but soon returns to its normal color on cessation of use.
 Some pain may be experienced due to the salicylic acid content, but this is only transient.

 What is the active ingredient in Curaderm BEC5?
 The active ingredient in BEC5 Curaderm is a pure extract called Solasodine Glycosides.
 These active ingredients are extracted from Solanaceous plants such as Solanum sodomaeum, the so-called Devil’s apple, Solanum aviculare (Kangaroo apple) and Solanum melongena (Egg plant or Aubergine) which are found in the Australasia region.

 What to do before you use Curaderm-BEC5?
 Tell your doctor or healthcare provider if you have allergies to any medicines, foods, preservatives or drugs.
-The anticancer ingredient BEC is present in eggplant.
 If you are allergic to eggplant, talk to your doctor or healthcare provider before you use Curaderm-BEC5.

 How often should I use Curaderm BEC5?
-Curaderm-BEC5 should be used at least twice daily but may also be used up to ten times daily depending on the type of lesion.
+Curaderm-BEC5 should be used at least twice daily but may also be used up to ten times daily.
 Please speak to your doctor or healthcare provider for direction in more frequent applications.
-It is important to always cover the treated area with a dressing such as Micropore, which is a brand of paper tape.
+It is important to always cover the affected area with a dressing such as Micropore, which is a brand of paper tape.
 DO NOT allow the area to which cream is applied to dry out.

 How long should I perform applications of Curaderm BEC5?
 You should apply the cream on the affected areas with Curaderm BEC5 twice a day until the area appears normal.
-When the treated area appears normal, you may discontinue use of Curaderm BEC5.
-In clinical trials, the healing time was an average of 8 to 12 weeks.
-However, these times will vary, depending on the type and size of the lesion.
+When the affected area appears normal, you may discontinue use of Curaderm BEC5.
 When the skin appears normal, applications should be discontinued.
 On occasion it may be necessary to prolong regime.
 If in doubt, it is better to keep using the cream on the area for an extended period of time to prevent re-occurrence.
-In this case, applications of Curaderm should continue until such time as the lesion has regrown with new tissue.
 It is important to ensure a regular application regime.
-Multiple skipped applications may result in the growth of normal skin over the top of the lesion.
-This can result in masking, and thus the incomplete healing of the lesion.
-NOTE: It is important to be consistent during your treatment process and not miss any applications.
-Skipping applications can result in growth of normal skin over the top of the lesion, which can result in an incomplete healing of the lesion.
+Multiple skipped applications may result in the growth of normal skin over the top of the affected area.
+This can result in masking, and thus the incomplete healing.

-I’ve seen some swelling and water retention around the lesion.
+I’ve seen some swelling and water retention around the area .
 Is this normal?
 Normally this is a reaction to the antiseptic you are using and not the Curaderm-BEC5 cream.
 We would recommend that you use Hibiclens or an equivalent.
-It remains important to cleanse the lesion with antiseptic each time, before you reapply the cream.
+It remains important to cleanse the area with antiseptic each time, before you reapply the cream.

 I have read on other websites that sometimes the contents separate at higher than 77F.
 Please note that Curaderm BEC5 can be stable for several weeks at temperatures higher than 25C, although it is difficult to be precise about ‘damage’ caused primarily through separation at very high temperatures.
 The patient will soon know if the cream is damaged once it is applied to a cancerous lesion, because a reaction should be seen within a couple of days.
 If there is no reaction whatsoever, then either (a) there are no cancer cells present on the spot of application or (b) the cream has become damaged.
 However, in the many years we have sold many thousands of Curaderm BEC5 cream we now of only two cases of heat damage, so this possibility is very rare.